gotify/website/docs/installation.md

 Setting up gotify/server with docker is pretty easy, you basically just have to start the docker container and you are ready to go:

-Before starting gotify/server you may read the [Configuration](configuration.md) if you f.ex. use a different database.
+Before starting gotify/server you may read the [Configuration](configuration.md) if you for example use a different database.

 ```bash
 $ docker run -p 80:80 -v /var/gotify/data:/app/data gotify/server